cardboard-iguana/cardboard-iguana.com/notes/tryhackme-tools-r-us.md

 No obvious exploits here, but this is enough information to get us a few flags.

-* FLAG 3: What directory has basic authentication? -- `protected`
+> FLAG 3: What directory has basic authentication? - protected
+>
-* FLAG 5: What other port that serves a webs service is open on the machine? -- `1234`
+> FLAG 5: What other port that serves a webs service is open on the machine? - 1234
+>
-* FLAG 6: What is the name and version of the software running on that port? -- `Apache Tomcat/7.0.88`
+> FLAG 6: What is the name and version of the software running on that port? - Apache Tomcat/7.0.88
+>
-* FLAG 8: What is the server version (run the scan against port 80)? -- `Apache/2.4.18`
+> FLAG 8: What is the server version (run the scan against port 80)? - Apache/2.4.18
+>
-* FLAG 9: What version of Apache-Coyote is this service using? -- `1.1`
+> FLAG 9: What version of Apache-Coyote is this service using? - 1.1

 We'll also run a scan with dirbuster (normally I use gobuster, but I'm trying to operate in the spirit of this CTF):